nastyavolkm/rsrschool-react/README.md

 # React.js application for search GitHub repositories

-To run clone the repo and checkout to hooks-and-rounting branch.
+To run clone the repo and checkout to app-state-management.
 Run npm install.
 Run npm run dev.